This set of R Programming Language Multiple Choice Questions & Answers (MCQs) focuses on “Basics – 2”.

 1. What is output of getOption(“defaultPackages”) in R studio?

 Explanation: There are base packages (which come with R automatically), and contributed packages.
 The base packages are maintained by a select group of volunteers, called R Core.
 In addition to the base packages, there are over ten thousand additional contributed packages written by individuals all over the world.

-2. What is the output of the following code?
+2. What will be the output of the following R code?

 x <- c(3, 7, NA, 4, 7) y <- c(5, NA, 1, 2, 2) x + y

 Explanation: Missing data are a persistent and prevalent problem in many statistical analyses, especially those associated with the social sciences.
 R reserves the special symbol NA to represent missing data.
 Ordinary arithmetic with NA value gives NA’s (addition, subtraction, etc.) and applying a function to a vector that has a NA in it will usually give a NA.